-4. Place the teaspoon and bottles with the soybeans in a large pressure cooker and cook for about 60 min at max pressure.
+4. Place the teaspoon and bottles with the soybeans in a large pressure cooker, add enough water in the pressure cooker so it will not cook dry, and cook for about 60 min at max pressure.
 You can adjust this time to obtain harder (50 min) or softer (80 min) natto.

 5. Remove the bottles and teaspoon from the pressure cooker.
 Allow to cool for 8 min, the beans will be still very hot.
 With the sterilized spoon measure about 0.2g natto starter and add it to each bottle on top of the hot soybeans.
 Cover the bottle again with the foils and shake the beans very well.
 Use a towel or oven wants to protect your hands from the heat.
 Allow the beans to cool to body temperature.
 Shake the beans again.

 6. Remove the second aluminum foil, leave the aluminum foil with holes firm on the bottle and fix it with a rubber band.
 Place the bottles horizontally in the incubator set at 40°C (104°F).
 Make sure that you shake the beans so they are spread as much as possible.
 Incubate for 22-24 hours.
 After about 8 hours of fermentation you should notice soft whitish fuzz on the soybeans and the typical natto smell should be present.
 If this is not the case, then something went wrong and you cannot eat the natto.